opengeospatial/geopackage/guidance/client/client_guidance.md

 GeoPackage software supports arbitrary attributes of any name and [supported data type](http://www.geopackage.org/spec120/#table_column_data_types).

 ###### Level 2
 GeoPackage software supports arbitrary attributes that are defined using the [Schema Extension](../extensions/schema.md).
+Where appropriate, the schema i

+### Attributes
+Attributes tables are non-spatial data that may be joined .
+This eliminates a potential source of redundancy and bloat in GeoPackage files.

+###### Level 1
+GeoPackage-writing software creates views to join feature tables and attribute tables.
+(GeoPackage clients are then able to utilize these views as they would a table, but only in a read-only mode.)

+###### Level 2
+GeoPackage-writing software uses the ["updatable view" technique](https://www.sqlite.org/lang_createtrigger.html#instead_of_trigger) to produce updatable views that combine the flexibility of joining multiple tables together with the insert/update/delete capabilities of a table.
+(GeoPackage clients are then able to utilize these views as they would a table.)

+> NOTE: While this capability is possible today, there is currently not clear guidance on how this should be done.

 ###### Level 3
 GeoPackage software supports many-to-many relationships between features and attributes using the Related Tables Extension.